Last Updated: September 14, 2020

 - Calcifications are common

-- Signal intensity typically greater than CSF, but less than brain parenchyma
+- Signal intensity typically greater than that of CSF but less than that of brain parenchyma

 - Highest signal often seen at the margin of the tumor

-- Signal intensity greater than brain parenchyma indicates a “white epidermoid,” brighter because of its higher degree of fatty components or blood products
+- Signal intensity greater than that of brain parenchyma indicates a “white epidermoid,” brighter because of its higher degree of fatty components or blood products

 - Rare hypointense “black epidermoids” caused by low triglyceride and unsaturated fatty acid contents

 - Isointense to hyperintense to CSF

 - Rare hypointense signal due to iron content or Ca++

 - FLAIR: intermediate to hyperintense due to incomplete dropout of fluid signal

 - DWI: demonstrates often markedly increased signal (restricts) with corresponding ADC value near that of brain parenchyma (in contrast to an arachnoid cyst which will not restrict)